nahojd/supreme-invention/source/_posts/2019-05-04-Adding-an-RGB-SCART-connector-to-a-Commodore-1901-monitor.md

 {% asset_img SCART_cable_connected.jpg "The colours on the RCA jacks are really confusing.
 The red and white are not stereo sound, and the yellow one is not composite video.
 I think that the white one is audio, yellow is luma and red is chroma. " %}

 The answer to the last question is yes, it fits.
 And the answer to rest of the questions are yes, everythings works perfectly!
 I get a crystal clear image from the amiga, and I get the sound through the speaker!
 The only thing left to do was to make a hole in the plastic cover as well, which was easy since there was already an indication in the cover where to cut.

+So, after cutting a hole in the cover, it was just a matter of putting everything back, and look at the nice result:

+{% asset_img connector_closeup.jpg "Confusingly, both the red and yellow RCA jacks are marked Chroma.
+Yellow is Luma, though. " %}

-Here is a picture of the Amiga workbench on the Commodore 1901 monitor:
+And finally, here is a picture of the Amiga workbench on the Commodore 1901 monitor:

 {% asset_img Amiga_Workbench.jpg "Wow, nice moiré patterns! " %}